PM hails contribution of civil servants towards nation building | Politics

 PM hails contribution of civil servants towards nation building

-Prime Minister Narendra Modi on Friday said Indias rapid development would not have been possible without the active participation of civil servants.
-Uphold that trust in your work, the prime minister said.
-It is possible you may have to take a decision for an individual or an organisation but you must ask how will my decision benefit the country, he said.
+Prime Minister Narendra Modi on Friday asked civil servants to question the policies of the ruling political party and take decisions in national interest.Addressing bureaucrats on the 16th Civil Services Day, he said Indias rapid development would not have been possible without the active participation of civil servants.

 - Country: